-Of all the software applications considered as “must-haves” for any PC, an office suite is arguably one of the most important.
-From students needing to submit their homework, to office-goers who have to create business presentations, everyone needs an office suite.
+Of all the software applications considered as “must-haves” for a PC user, an office suite is arguably one of the most important.
+From students needing to submit their homework to office-goers who have to create business presentations, everyone needs an office suite.
 I mean MS Office is one of the foundations of Microsoft, on which the company has created one of the largest companies of the world.
 But as impressive and feature-rich as MS Office is, there are people who’d prefer to use something else for various reasons.

 There can be many reasons for wanting alternatives to MS Office.
 Here are a few of them: